SJasoria/sjasoria.github.io/about/index.md

 modified: 2017-07-16
 ---

-Hailing from Jaipur, I'm currently pursuing Computer Science from Birla Institute of Technology and Science.
+Hailing from Jaipur, I’m currently pursuing Computer Science from Birla Institute of Technology and Science Pilani.

 I have been into development for quite some time now, mostly working with JavaScript and Python.
-Machine Learning has caught my interest recently.

-I am an avid reader, I follow cricket and I love trying new cuisines (being a vegetarian puts a lot of restrictions here).
+Most of it was done while contributing to [Perfherder](https://wiki.mozilla.org/EngineeringProductivity/Projects/Perfherder), Mozilla’s dashboard to analyse performance test results.
+I have written python scripts to automate small tasks.
+Machine Learning has recently caught my interest.

+A few of all the things I like:

++ Reading, anything from a blog to a novel.
++ Cricket, would leave everything to watch India’s match.
++ Trying out different cuisines, being a vegetarian poses a downside.
++ Music, minus the EDM.
++ Wonder Woman <3
++ And yes, coding.